 How Does Depression Differ For Boys?

 Symptoms of depression in teen boys often include increased aggression, angry outbursts, sleep disturbances, and difficulty concentrating.
 Historically, depression has been considered a feminine issue that affects girls and women, creating an unfair stigma for boys and men who may be experiencing the same challenges.
-Boys are often expected to maintain a facade of toughness and not express their feelings, making it less likely that they will seek help if they are struggling emotionally.
+Boys are often expected to maintain a facade of toughness and not express their feelings, making them less likely to seek help if they struggle emotionally.

 Effective Treatments For Teen Depression

-A wide range of effective treatments is available for teen depression, ranging from therapy to alternative medicine to making lifestyle changes.
-In some cases, being prescribed the right antidepressants can be of great help.
+Many effective treatments are available for teen depression, ranging from therapy to alternative medicine to making lifestyle changes.
+In some cases, being prescribed the right antidepressants can greatly help.
 Teen treatment for depression requires a specialized approach, as no one size fits all treatment program can address mental health disorders.

 Cognitive Behavioral Therapy

-Cognitive Behavioral Therapy, also known as CBT, is a form of psychotherapy that has been proven to be effective in treating teen depression.
-CBT techniques help people recognize the connection between their thoughts, actions, and feelings.
+Cognitive Behavioral Therapy, also known as CBT, is a form of psychotherapy that has been proven effective in treating teen depression.
+CBT techniques help people recognize connections between their thoughts, actions, and feelings.
 By creating more awareness in the present moment with the help of a therapist, teenagers can gain clarity about why they have been making certain choices and become empowered to create new habits.

-Sometimes a case of depression can be severe enough that it poses a risk to a teen’s safety and wellbeing.
+Sometimes, a case of depression can be severe enough to risk a teen’s safety and well-being.
 In these situations, a partial hospitalization treatment program can manage symptoms such as suicidal feelings and help the individual regulate their emotions.
-A partial hospitalization program may include being prescribed anxiety and depression medication by a psychiatrist along with attending therapy sessions during the day.
-Partial hospitalization treatment programs are tailored to an individual’s needs and are designed to be age-appropriate in terms of group counseling and therapy sessions.
+A partial hospitalization program may include being prescribed anxiety and depression medication by a psychiatrist and attending therapy sessions during the day.
+Partial hospitalization treatment programs are tailored to an individual’s needs and are designed to be age-appropriate in group counseling and therapy sessions.

 Sometimes depression and anxiety medication is needed to help regulate symptoms of depression in teens that other treatments aren’t assisting with.
 This medication can be life-saving, enabling teens to function and participate in daily life.